 Halloween Tips for ELLs

 Many children look forward to Halloween each year.
 For English Language Learners (ELLs) that are newcomers, they may not have experienced Halloween in the past or celebrated it in a much different way.
-These students will benefit from a basic explanation of what the holiday is and different ways that it is celebrated in their community.
-This will help alleviate confusion that may come up otherwise.
+These students will benefit from a basic explanation of what the holiday is and the different ways that it is celebrated in their community.
+This will help alleviate the confusion that may come up otherwise.
 Here are some Halloween tips to use as you introduce the holiday to your students.

-All student will benefit from learning about how Halloween practices differ around the world.
+All students can benefit from learning about how Halloween practices differ around the world.

 Other ELLs have grown up in the United States and enjoy it the same way their classmates do.
-These student will enjoy thematic Halloween activities integrated throughout the month.
+These students will enjoy thematic Halloween activities integrated throughout the month.

 It is important to be culturally sensitive to students that do not celebrate the holiday.
-If you know of a student whose family does not celebrate Halloween you can provide them with alternate activities that cover the same academic content.
+For students whose family does not celebrate Halloween you can provide them with alternate activities that cover the same academic content.
 Another option is to avoid Halloween themed activities in the classroom and stick to Fall themes.

-Halloween Bingo– This is a fun game to play if you are having a Halloween party.
-Students can pick up some vocabulary around the holiday as they play.
+Halloween bingo is a fun game to play if you are having a Halloween party.
+Students can also pick up some vocabulary around the holiday as they play.